cap-js/docs/java/flows.md

 Let's take a look at the [CAP SFLIGHT App](https://github.com/SAP-samples/cap-sflight) sample and how we can update it using the flow feature.

-The `cds-feature-flow` has been added to the dependenies.
+Let's add `cds-feature-flow` to the dependencies.

-Following is an extract of the relevant parts of the entity model that has been extended with the `@flow.status` annotation:
+Annotate the travel status element with the `@flow.status` annotation.
+Following is an extract of the relevant parts of the entity model:

 ```cds
 entity Travel : managed {